waynedunkley/OneForm/README.md

 Simple ContactForm
 ==========================

-Simple contact form is a simple form with client side required field and email validation.
+Simple contact form is a simple form with client side validation.
 It was created by Wayne Dunkley.

 Contact form auto generates and validates content without the need for editing core js and php code.

 Required
 ==========================
-* jQuery must be use on the webiste.
+* jQuery must be use on the webiste. (this is included in the package)

 How To Us